-By adding tank mates that occupy the middle and top of the waters, your tank becomes much livelier and more beautiful to look at.
+By adding tank mates that occupy the middle and top of the waters, your tank becomes much livelier and more beautiful.

 2. Creates a Healthier Ecosystem

 Something else you might want to consider is that having multiple fish creates a healthier ecosystem.
 After all, the oceans, rivers, and lakes are naturally full of life.
-The more fish that are located within the aquarium, the healthier the ecosystem will be.
+The more fish in the aquarium, the healthier the ecosystem will be.

 3. Replicates the Crayfish’s Natural Habitat

-Finally, the last major benefit of adding tank mates to your Crayfish tank is that it creates a more natural ecosystem.
-As we mentioned above, all natural waters are packed with different lifeforms.
-By adding more tank mates, you create a much more realistic environment, which creates a more ethical tank.
+Finally, the last benefit of adding tank mates to your Crayfish tank is that it creates a more natural ecosystem.
+As we mentioned above, natural waters are packed with lifeforms.
+By adding more tank mates, you can maintain a much more realistic environment, which creates a more ethical tank.

-Technically yes, you can add more than one Crayfish inside a tank.
-However, the Crayfish need to be of the same species.
+Technically, yes, you can add more than one Crayfish inside a tank.
+However, the Crayfish need to be the same species.
 For example, only pair Blue Crayfish with other Blue Crayfish.

 Something else you have to remember is that Crayfish can grow really big.
-If you have more than one Crayfish per tank, your aquarium will need to be large enough to handle however many adult Crayfish you have.
+If you have more than one Crayfish per tank, your aquarium must be large enough to handle however many adult Crayfish you have.

 If you are not careful, adding the wrong tank mates to your Crayfish tank is a disaster waiting to happen.
-Because Crayfish are aggressive bottom dwellers, you have to select fish that can either hold their own or stay at the top of the tank.
+Because Crayfish are aggressive bottom dwellers, you must select fish that can either hold their own or stay at the top of the tank.

 The best way to select tank mates for your Crayfish is to select unaggressive fish that are middle or top dwellers.
-If you pair these sort of tank mates with your Crayfish, you will likely have next to no issues with the Crayfish turning its mates into a snack.
+If you pair these tank mates with your Crayfish, you will likely have next to no issues with the Crayfish turning their roommates into a snack.